Rockets vs. Mavericks Prediction & Picks - November 28

 Rockets vs. Mavericks Prediction & Picks: Line, Spread, Over/Under - November 28

-The Houston Rockets (8-6) are 4.5-point underdogs as they look to end a five-game road losing streak when they square off against the Dallas Mavericks (10-6) on Tuesday, November 28, 2023 at American Airlines Center.
-The matchup airs at 8:30 PM ET on BSSW and Space City Home Network.
+The Houston Rockets (8-6) are 3.5-point underdogs as they try to stop a five-game road slide when they square off against the Dallas Mavericks (10-6) on Tuesday, November 28, 2023 at American Airlines Center.
+The contest airs at 8:30 PM ET on BSSW and Space City Home Network.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!